YouTube is taking a sneaky shortcut to compete with TikTok

 Clearly, not enough creators are uploading straight-to-Shorts content, and given the backlash over YouTube’s automatic conversion (opens in new tab) of some vertical videos into Shorts in recent months, the company is now banking on the efficacy of giving users the autonomy to make that choice for themselves.

-It’s more organic – albeit encouraged – Shorts growth, and YouTube users should expect to be greeted with a whole lot more vertical video content in the coming months.
+It’s more organic – albeit encouraged – Shorts growth and YouTube users should expect to be presented with more and more quickfire, vertical-oriented video content in the coming months.

 For more YouTube news, check out our report on the YouTube scam that's abusing Google's advertising system, as well as our take on the platform's useful new content correction tool.